Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 Depending on where you are staying we have cafes to choose from downtown, in Kitsilano, Mount Pleasant, and more.
-Le Marche is a really quaint neighborhood cafe and market in the Riley Park neighborhood.
+Le Marche is a really quaint neighbourhood cafe and market in the Riley Park neighbourhood.
 I have some friends who live nearby and it’s a regular haunt when I’m in town.
 Today let’s have a smaller breakfast and head out outdoors!

 Le Marche St. George!

 9:30 am – North Vancouver

 We are going to head over to the North Shore (North Vancouver) for some outdoor time.
 There are several options to choose from in North Van but for this particular one, the early bird gets the worm!!
 The earlier you go the better chance you can get a solo shot on the Lynn Valley Suspension Bridge.
 There’s another suspension bridge, Capilano, which is close but it gets even busier since it’s one of the biggest attractions in the Vancouver area.

 With Lynn Valley, there’s hiking close by but some people don’t have time for a hike or just want the photo of the bridge.
 Please note that if you’re adding this to your Vancouver weekend plans, it will be tough to get a solo shot on the bridge unless you go very very early.

 Patience and going early is the secret to one of these shots!
 Photo credit: Ordinary Traveler

-Another one of my favorite places on the North Shore is Deep Cove.
+Another one of my favourite places on the North Shore is Deep Cove.
 You can either add this after going to Lynn Valley or you can go here instead.
 I love it.
 I first start off with a hike along the Baden-Powell trail.
 It’s not too hard in my opinion (I’m not crazy in shape so I think most people who are mobile can do this hike).
 You head up towards a spot called Quarry Rock for some epic views!

 There are some spots for sitting!